 Take a look at some of the best reasons why, despite the complex legalities you must familiarize yourself with, using a surveillance system is helpful:

-- Monitor Nuisances.
-Loud parties, over-staying guests, and other disturbances on your property are easily caught on security camera footage.
-Since these activities can wreak havoc on your rental property business, or can be considered a breach of the signed lease agreement, having the proof it is happening can help protect you and your property.
+- Monitor Nuisances- Loud parties, over-staying guests, and other disturbances on your property are easily caught on security camera footage.
+Since these activities can wreak havoc on your rental property business or breach the signed lease agreement, having proof it is happening can help protect you and your property.

-- Unauthorized Maintenance Workers.
-There are plenty of stories floating around about suspicious maintenance workers spying on rentals so they can later burglarize them.
-If you use a Baltimore County property management company that has their own maintenance crew, there should be no other contractors entering your property without your consent.
+- Unauthorized Maintenance Workers– There are plenty of stories floating around about suspicious maintenance workers spying on rentals so they can later burglarize them.
+If you use a property management company that has its own maintenance crew, there should be no other contractors entering your property without your consent.
 This is something video surveillance can capture as it happens.

-- Vacancy Protection.
-When your property is vacant, it is vulnerable to theft and vandalism.
+- Vacancy Protection- When your property is vacant, it is vulnerable to theft and vandalism.
 Taking surveillance of your rental property can help deter or prosecute these activities.
-In addition, it helps reduce the costs associated with vacant property issues, such as property damage, theft, or illegal use of the residence.
+In addition, it helps reduce costs associated with vacant property issues like property damage, theft, or illegal use of the residence.

-Experienced and knowledgeable about all rental property housing laws, including those related to video surveillance, we can help ensure you are not breaking any Baltimore County laws with your security camera system.
+Our team of professionals has a wealth of knowledge and experience about all rental property housing laws, including those related to video surveillance.
+So, we can help ensure you are not breaking any laws with your security camera system.

-In addition, we help protect your property in other ways by conducting thorough tenant screening, routine inspections, and drafting airtight lease agreements strictly outlining what is, and is not, allowed during your tenant’s stay.
+We can also help protect your property in other ways.
+For instance, we conduct thorough tenant screening, perform routine inspections, and draft airtight lease agreements strictly outlining what is and what’s not allowed during your tenant’s stay.

-Let us help you keep the peace of mind that your investment property is safe from things such as theft, vandalism, and structural damage so that you can enjoy the better parts of being a Baltimore County property owner.
+Let us help you keep the peace of mind that your investment property is safe from things such as theft, vandalism, and structural damage so that you can enjoy the better parts of being a rental property owner.